yuliaJing/Content-Convertion-VueJS/README.md

 # Content Convertion VueJS

-> This application provides a web interface to format baches of personal information.
+> This application provides a web interface to format batches of personal information.

 ## How to run the application?